aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 This function will produce a JSON-serialized string that represents your OpenAPI schema.
 You can print this string or save it to a file.
 You'll use the file later when creating the Agent.

+You'll need to regenerate the OpenAPI schema and update your Agent everytime your API changes.

 === "app.py"

     ```python hl_lines="24 25"